Pardhasai7/Cloud-Computing-Projects/README.md

 Project 2 - PAAS

-Part 1 - In Project 2, we utilized AWS Lambda to develop an advanced cloud application for face recognition in client videos.
+Part 1 - In Project 2, I utilized AWS Lambda to develop an advanced cloud application for face recognition in client videos.
 This phase focused on implementing the video-splitting function.
 Clients uploaded videos to the Input bucket, triggering a Lambda function to split them into frames stored in the Stage-1 bucket.
-Leveraging Docker, we seamlessly integrated files into Lambda, ensuring smooth deployment.
+Leveraging Docker, I seamlessly integrated files into Lambda, ensuring smooth deployment.
 The system efficiently processed video data, thanks to Lambda's agility.
 CloudWatch monitored operations, offering valuable insights.
 This phase showcased the power of cloud-native solutions, setting the stage for further innovation in video processing.

-Part 2 - In the second part of Project 2, we deployed AWS Lambda to create a video analysis application.
+Part 2 - In the second part of Project 2, I deployed AWS Lambda to create a video analysis application.
 This involved constructing a multi-stage pipeline with four Lambda functions to handle user-uploaded videos.
 Initially, videos underwent frame extraction using FFmpeg within a Lambda function, storing individual frames as images in an intermediate bucket.
 Subsequently, a face-recognition function, encapsulated in a Docker container for Lambda deployment, applied an SSD algorithm and a pre-trained CNN model to detect faces within frames.
 Recognized faces were then cataloged in text files within the output bucket.
 This process showcased the seamless integration of Lambda, Docker, and machine learning for video analysis.